cloudquery/docs/docs/cli/commands/provider-downgrade.md

 # provider downgrade

-Downgrades one or more providers schema version based on config.hcl
+Downgrades one or more providers schema version based on `cloudquery.yml`

 ## Usage